smartEnergyResearchLab/seRl/notes/aws.md

 # Using the SERL AWS

-## My favourite package is not there
+## My favourite R package is not there

 See [aws_loadPackages.R](../R/aws_loadPackages.R)